Richard Henry Dana III: Early life

 Dana graduated from Harvard University.
 In 1874, he looked back on those years: "Days in college were happy-go-lucky times, even for the most studious and athletic."

 Career

-Dana was the author of the Massachusetts Ballot Act of 1888, the first state Australian ballot (secret ballot) act passed in the US.
+Dana was the author of the Massachusetts Ballot Act of 1888, the first statewide secret ballot act passed in the United States.

 Dana wrote a substantial biography of his father, Richard Henry Dana Jr. He became a friend and financial adviser to Hosea Ballou Morse, whom he introduced to Theodore Roosevelt.

 He was a major leader of Mugwumps, especially through his editorship of the Civil Service Record.
 His people took credit for passing the state's 1884 civil service law, which was a stronger version of the federal Pendleton Act of 1883.
 Both laws were enacted to limit the effect of political patronage, thus disrupting the spoils system.
 The goal were improved morality and increased efficiency.
 It was also designed to contain the rising political power of the Irish Catholics.

 He died at his home in Cambridge on December 16, 1931.